Turbulent Relative Particle Dispersion

 It should be mentioned, however, that the 3D RO scaling result (3) has received little experimental support due to the difficulty of performing Lagrangian measurements over a broad enough range of time and with sufficient accuracy.
-Even in recent laboratory experiments (Ott and Mann \cite{Ott}, Sawford \cite{Saw}, Bourgoin et al. \cite{Bour}, Salazar and Collins \cite{Sal}) with high-speed photography to track particles, and in numerical simulations (Yeung \cite{Yeu}) with the highest possible resolution possible for homogeneous isotropic turbulence, it is known to be hard to obtain an extended range with the RO scaling.
-The difficulty appears to be due to, \begin{itemize} \item[*] contamination of the inertial range by dissipative effects at the ultraviolet end and the external forcing effects at the infrared end of the spectrum caused by inadequate scale separation; \item[*] persistent memory of initial separation. \end{itemize}
+Even in recent laboratory experiments (Ott and Mann \cite{Ott}, Sawford \cite{Saw}, Bourgoin et al. \cite{Bour}, Salazar and Collins \cite{Sal}, Sawford and Pinton \cite{sapi}); with high-speed photography to track particles, and in numerical simulations (Yeung \cite{Yeu}) with the highest possible resolution possible for homogeneous isotropic turbulence, it is known to be hard to obtain an extended range with the RO scaling.
+The difficulty appears to be due to, \begin{itemize} \item [*] shrinkage of the inertial range and enhancement of finite Reynolds number effects in the Lagrangian statistics (Sawford \cite{Saw1}, Mordant et al. \cite{mor1}); \item[*] contamination of the inertial range by the usual dissipative effects at the ultraviolet end and by the external forcing effects at the infrared end of the spectrum caused by inadequate scale separation; \item[*] persistent memory of initial separation. \end{itemize}

 \textbf{Acknowledgments}\\